Steroids for brain tumours

 Frequently asked questions

-Steroids are usually given in short courses of a few days or a few weeks.
+Steroids are usually given for a few days or weeks.
 Keep taking your steroids for as long as your specialist tells you to.

 If you have to take them for longer than a week, you’re likely to be given a steroid card.